dokku/dokku-rethinkdb/README.md

 ## Commands

 ```
 rethinkdb:app-links <app>                        # list all rethinkdb service links for a given app
-rethinkdb:backup <service> <bucket-name> [--use-iam] # creates a backup of the rethinkdb service to an existing s3 bucket
-rethinkdb:backup-auth <service> <aws-access-key-id> <aws-secret-access-key> <aws-default-region> <aws-signature-version> <endpoint-url> # sets up authentication for backups on the rethinkdb service
-rethinkdb:backup-deauth <service>                  # removes backup authentication for the rethinkdb service
-rethinkdb:backup-schedule <service> <schedule> <bucket-name> [--use-iam] # schedules a backup of the rethinkdb service
-rethinkdb:backup-schedule-cat <service>            # cat the contents of the configured backup cronfile for the service
-rethinkdb:backup-set-encryption <service> <passphrase> # sets encryption for all future backups of rethinkdb service
-rethinkdb:backup-unschedule <service>              # unschedules the backup of the rethinkdb service
-rethinkdb:backup-unset-encryption <service>        # unsets encryption for future backups of the rethinkdb service
-rethinkdb:clone <service> <new-service> [--clone-flags...] # create container <new-name> then copy data from <name> into <new-name>
 rethinkdb:connect <service>                      # connect to the service via the rethinkdb connection tool
 rethinkdb:create <service> [--create-flags...]   # create a rethinkdb service
 rethinkdb:destroy <service> [-f|--force]         # delete the rethinkdb service/data/container if there are no links left
 rethinkdb:enter <service>                        # enter or run a command in a running rethinkdb service container
 rethinkdb:exists <service>                       # check if the rethinkdb service exists
-rethinkdb:export <service>                         # export a dump of the rethinkdb service database
 rethinkdb:expose <service> <ports...>            # expose a rethinkdb service on custom port if provided (random port otherwise)
-rethinkdb:import <service>                         # import a dump into the rethinkdb service database
-rethinkdb:info <service> [--single-info-flag]      # print the connection information
+rethinkdb:info <service> [--single-info-flag]    # print the service information
 rethinkdb:link <service> <app> [--link-flags...] # link the rethinkdb service to the app
 rethinkdb:linked <service> <app>                 # check if the rethinkdb service is linked to an app
 rethinkdb:links <service>                        # list all apps linked to the rethinkdb service
 rethinkdb:list                                   # list all rethinkdb services
 rethinkdb:logs <service> [-t|--tail]             # print the most recent log(s) for this service
 rethinkdb:promote <service> <app>                # promote service <service> as RETHINKDB_URL in <app>
 rethinkdb:restart <service>                      # graceful shutdown and restart of the rethinkdb service container
 rethinkdb:start <service>                        # start a previously stopped rethinkdb service
 rethinkdb:stop <service>                         # stop a running rethinkdb service
 rethinkdb:unexpose <service>                     # unexpose a previously exposed rethinkdb service
 rethinkdb:unlink <service> <app>                 # unlink the rethinkdb service from the app
 rethinkdb:upgrade <service> [--upgrade-flags...] # upgrade service <service> to the specified versions
 ```

 ## Usage